alikadir/nodejs-redis-docker-nginx-bullmq/README.md

-# nodejs-redis-bullmq-background-job
-🚂 BullMQ - Background Job and Queue Service on Docker compose and Docker hub
+# 🚂 BullMQ - Background Job and Queue Service on Docker compose and Docker hub

 **Run Local**